Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

 \subsection{Convolutional Neural Network}

-For the sake of a direct spiking vs. non-spiking comparison, a CNN composed of a largely identical architecture as that of the CSNN is considered to fully understand the performance improvement offered by spiking neurons.
-As shown in Fig. \ref{csnnDia}(b), the CNN has two convolutional layers, each including a max pooling layer, followed by a fully connected linear layer and ending with a logistic sigmoid output layer for class prediction.
+For the sake of a direct spiking vs. non-spiking comparison, a CNN composed of a largely identical architecture as that of the CSNN is considered to fully quantify any differences in performance that may arise by the addition of the spiking layers.
+As shown in Figure \ref{csnnDia}(b), the CNN has two convolutional layers, each including a max pooling layer, followed by a fully connected linear layer and ending with a logistic sigmoid output layer for class prediction.